Easy Unisex Snood Pattern for Kids and Teens to Knit in a Weekend

 Here’s the link to the Make Along again:

-Visit Underground Crafter to learn more about the prizes, enter the giveaway, and to get links to each Christmas in July Make Along post as it is released.
+Visit Underground Crafter to learn more about it and to get links to each Christmas in July Make Along post.

 knitting pattern instructions